 Source: Field survey, 2025.

-3.4.
+The robustness of the IV results was verified using alternative specifications, including the limited information maximum likelihood (LIML) estimator, which yields consistent results (β = 0.438, p = 0.019), further confirming the strength of the instrument.3.6.
 Propensity Score Matching (PSM)

 The matching allowed the creation of a control group (n=12) comparable to the treatment group (n=12) on the set of covariates X (all standardised differences < 0.1 after matching).
 The ATT estimate for income is +0.382 (p=0.028), confirming a positive significant effect.
 The ATT for the number of seasonal jobs is also positive and significant.
 These results, although somewhat different in magnitude from those of the regressions, converge on the direction and significance of the effect, reinforcing the robustness of the conclusions.